 Getting the topic of menopause out in the open has been so liberating for very many women who’ve suffered in ignorance, silence and shame.
 Pressuring the medical profession to get educated and take menopause and its impact seriously gets every woman’s vote.
 So why dramatize the data and make questionable claims?

 Why are other factors that may give women better personal control over their menopause transition either left out or given only cursory mentions?
-Subjects such as the impact of balancing blood sugar levels, cutting alcohol, caffeine and sugar consumption, or the impact of regular exercise and keeping fit.
+Subjects such as the impact of balancing blood sugar levels, cutting alcohol, caffeine and sugar consumption, or the impact of reducing stress while doing regular exercise and keeping fit.

 On my early menopause journey, I was advised to take HRT until average menopause age of 51 to protect my bones and heart from 10 years less of estrogen.
 I then weaned myself off.
 Taking decisive action to change my lifestyle and what I eat and drink, has turned out to be the most beneficial for my physical and mental health.